- Sir Winston Churchill

 Mr. Gregory A. Llacer

 Gregory Llacer joined Harvard in 2004 and ran a number of programs relating to undergraduate research.
 He combined these and others to form the Office of Undergraduate Research Initiatives in 2010, after which the university’s fellowship office moved from Career Services to under his umbrella.
 Since that moment, when Llacer became Churchill Campus Representative, Harvard has been one of only two institutions in the country to nominate the full slate of two candidates per year.
 Also during that period, Harvard students have won seven times, representing one of the highest totals in the country.

 Dr. Timothy S. Jones

 In 2014, Timothy Jones started his role as coordinator for nationally competitive scholarships at the University of Minnesota/Twin Cities.
-Immediately, he had a winner in Max Shinn, who was the first Churchill Scholar from that institution in 25 years.
+Immediately, he had a winner in Max Shinn, who was the first Churchill Scholar from that institutionin 25 years.
 Over the following six years, Minnesota was one of only seven institutions in the country that nominated the full slate of two candidates per year.
-While all seven of those institutions had multiple winners, none had more than Minnesota, with six.
-Jones credits Minnesota’s success to the University’s commitment to undergraduate research, the recruitment efforts of past Scholars, and his own knowledge of Cambridge from spending a year at the Parker Library at Corpus Christi College.
+While all seven of those institutions had multiple winners, none had more than Minnesota, with six (as of 2022).
+Jones has a PhD in English and started his career as a professor.
+Now, as Associate Director of the University Honors Program and Churchill Campus Representative, he credits Minnesota’s success to a combination of factors: the University’s commitment to undergraduate research, the recruitment efforts of past Scholars, and his own knowledge of Cambridge from spending a year at the Parker Library at Corpus Christi College.

 Professor Steven J. Miller